Updated on a consistent basis, including July 2020 and January 2022.

 After searching for the title in the myriad of ways permitted by our comprehensive search tool, scroll to the bottom of the screen and click on the blue “Manually Submit a Song” button, seen above.
 From there, you’ll be prompted to enter in as much information as you can possibly offer, both in required fields, as well as a non-responsive “Additional Information” section.
 Next, click “Submit Song” to have the submission reviewed by the Member Publisher.

 What then?
-If the song is covered, it will be added to your report upon review.
+If the song is covered, it will be added to your report upon approval.
 If the song is not covered, it will be rejected.
 The song may also be substituted for the same title that already exists in the database.
 Note that Public Domain titles (composers/authors that have been dead for more than 70 years) do not earn royalties and do not need to be reported.
 If part of the piece is in the Public Domain and part is by a living composer/author, then the latter portion of the piece should be reported.
+Take a look at this resource about Understanding Public Domain for further information.

-Often, license holders confuse the reporting process with the manual submission process.
+Often, License Holders confuse the reporting process with the manual submission process.
 They are two different procedures and do not substitute for each other.
-Since the manual submission process is used for one-off scenarios, please do not use this tool to report your titles on a regular basis.
+The manual submission process should be used for one-off scenarios, do not use this tool to report your titles on a regular basis.
+Please note that you do not officially have permission to use a title until the Member Publisher has approved your manual submission.
+The Notification Center in your License Holder account is a great way to keep track of the status of your manual submissions.
+Submissions that have been accepted can be clicked in order to save or search that SKU for easy reporting in the future.

 Photo copyright: CC0.
 This image is available for download at www.pexels.com.